Brunch & Batter

 Close up slice of butternut squash frittata on white plate with remaining frittata in the background.

-• Butternut squash - Instead of butternut squash, you can use any winter squash such as acorn, or delicata.
+• Use a different squash.
+Instead of butternut squash, you can use any winter squash, such as acorn, pumpkin, or honey nut.
 Try roasting carrots or sweet potatoes for a similar texture.

-• Kale - Instead of spinach try adding kale and prepare it the same way you would the spinach.
+• Swap spinach for kale.
+Instead of spinach, try adding kale and prepare it the same way you would the spinach.

-• Ricotta - You can omit the ricotta if you want, and just sprinkle the top with grated parmesan cheese.
+• Try a different cheese.
+You can omit the ricotta if you want, and instead, sprinkle the top with grated Parmesan cheese.

 Storage

 Nothing beats leftovers, and this frittata makes a great next-day meal.
-To store any leftovers, you can slice the frittata to fit in an air-tight container and place it in the refrigerator for 3-4 days.
+To store any leftovers, slice the frittata to fit in an airtight container and refrigerate for 3-4 days.
 It can be gently reheated in the oven or a skillet when ready to eat.

 Close-up of a slice of butternut squash frittata cut on a plate with a fork.